Category Archives: nutrition

 4. The other option would be to pack travel friendly high performance fuels for those times when choices are limited.
 Have options that will satisfy your needs: salty, crunchy, creamy, etc.

-5. As a last resort, consider meal replacements with monk fruit or stevia (ie. Vega Essentials) as a sweetener or NO sweetener (ie. Bob’s Red Mill Protein & Fiber Nutritional Booster).
-Stay away from sucralose or fruit juice if possible as they will cause you to be more hungry very soon after.
-Look at the nutrition label and confirm NET carbs 5 grams or less.
-(Total carbohydrates in grams – Dietary Fiber in grams = NET carbs)
+5. As a last resort, consider meal replacements (protein shakes) with monk fruit or stevia (ie. HLTH Code) as a sweetener or NO sweetener (ie. Naked Whey).
+Stay away from sucralose or fruit juice as they will cause you to be more hungry very soon after.
+Look at the nutrition label and confirm 25+ grams of protein per serving, NET carbs less than 5 grams.
+(NET carbs = Total carbohydrates in grams – Dietary Fiber in grams)

 List of Travel-Friendly High Performance Fuels – Low carb friendly, most are keto friendly too.